The Petrochemical and Refinery Industry and Asbestos

 Asbestos Laws and Regulations

-Since asbestos was classified as a carcinogen, laws and regulations directing the production, distribution, and proper removal of asbestos were passed to protect workers who fell ill from exposure to toxins.
+Since asbestos was classified as a carcinogen, laws and regulations directing the production, distribution, and proper removal of asbestos in the petrochemical refinery industry were passed to protect workers who fell ill from exposure to toxins.

 Asbestos laws are meant to create accountability within industries.
 Primarily aimed towards the owners and managers of building structures, tools, materials, equipment, and work sites containing dangerous levels of asbestos.
 It’s their responsibility to enforce adequate asbestos removal before allowing employees or residents to enter the area.

-The Environmental Protection Agency (EPA) was one such agency to pass the NESHAP (National Emission Standards for Hazardous Air Pollutants) to better enforce the handling of asbestos at the workplace or public structure.
+The Environmental Protection Agency (EPA) was one such agency to pass the NESHAP (National Emission Standards for Hazardous Air Pollutants) to better enforce the handling of asbestos in the workplace or public structure.

 Think You Were Exposed to Asbestos at Work?

-If you’ve worked at any of the above listed or similar trades, have been diagnosed with lung cancer (or other asbestos-caused condition), and believe it was from exposure at the workplace, you could be entitled to financial compensation from the companies responsible for the exposure.
+If you’ve worked in the petrochemical refinery industry or at any of the above listed or similar trades, have been diagnosed with lung cancer (or other asbestos-caused condition), and believe it was from exposure at the workplace, you could be entitled to financial compensation from the companies responsible for the exposure.

 Once you’ve received a diagnosis, talk with an experienced attorney about the details of your potential legal case.
 You could use the money to help pay for cancer treatment, loss of job due to illness, family support, and other costs associated with developing a debilitating illness.